dargall91/Krampus/Deliverable2.md

 **Did you meet your sprint goal?**

 > Yes, all User Stories were completed, and we implemented all the functionality requirements.
-(Except Routes shows static data?)

 **Did you complete all stories on your Sprint Backlog?**

-> Yes, we completed all the user stories.
+> Yes, we completed all the user stories as is evidenced by the Taiga Sprint 2 board.

 **If not, what went wrong?**

->
+> N/A

 **Did you work at a consistent rate of speed, or velocity?
 (Meaning did you work during the whole Sprint or did you start working when the deadline approached.)**